serverless/blog/posts/2017-04-25-keep-your-lambdas-warm.md

 ## Cold Start in Serverless ❄️ *- problem*

-The *Function-as-a-Servive (FaaS)* paradigm allows developers to do more than ever with less resources.
-Unfortunately, cold start can be an issue.
+The *Function-as-a-Service (FaaS)* paradigm allows developers to do more than ever with less resources.
+Unfortunately, cold starts can be an issue.

-**What is cold start in Serverless?**
+**What is a cold start in Serverless?**

-Cold start happens when you execute an inactive *(cold)* function for the first time.
+A cold start happens when you execute an inactive *(cold)* function for the first time.
 It occurs while your cloud provider provisions your selected runtime container and then runs your function.
-This process, referred to as *cold start*, will increase your execution time considerably.
+This process, referred to as a *cold start*, will increase your execution time considerably.

 While you're actually running your function it will stay active *(hot)*, meaning your container stays alive - ready and waiting for execution.
 But eventually after a period of inactivity, your cloud provider will drop the container and your function will become *cold* again.